Originally published in June 2022, this article was updated on 26 May, 2023.

 Marie-Pierre Bourzai: They revolve around climate change, the erosion of biodiversity and social and gender inequalities.
-Latin America is a region whose countries are among the most exposed to the effects of climate change.
-What makes it vulnerable is a significant part of the world's biodiversity is concentrated there.
+In fact, Latin America is one of the most unequal regions in the world.
+It is also severely exposed to the effects of climate change (with 2023 marking the return of El Niño, which affects many Andean countries).
+What makes it all the more vulnerable, is a significant part of the world's biodiversity is concentrated there.
 Yet the economy is linked to the exploitation of fossil fuels such as coal, gas and oil.
 That’s why we’re supporting our partners in their quest to initiate the transition to a low-carbon economy.

 We focus on the main sectors where greenhouse gas emissions are created, such as agriculture and transport, where we promote public transport, electric vehicles and sustainable agriculture.
 On a more global scale, we also support States in the development and implementation of their long-term low-carbon strategies, via various financing instruments.